 But like all things in life, there’s room for improvement.
 Whether it be the right coffeemaker, the ideal method for making the perfect cup, or how to use a French press coffee maker, your relationship to coffee can grow into something truly special.
 After all, in addition to tasting great and kickstarting your day, coffee has lesser-known benefits.

 While we’re all for coffee clubs and the coffee subscription route, sometimes you want a bit more control over your beans.
-Below are some of the best coffees around, sure to please the palate as well as provide some perk.
+Below are some of the best coffees around that will surely please the palate as well as provide some perk.

 Best Overall Coffee: Water Avenue